ElektraInitiative/libelektra/doc/tutorials/elektra-merge-integration.md

 As stated above, you must always have the current version of the config file mounted as `ours` in Elektra.
 You only need to have this command run on the first install, if it runs on upgrades there will be issues.

-Next, you must update the line containing `ucf` with the options `--three-way` an `--threeway-merge-command` like so:
+Next, you must update the line containing `ucf` with the options `--three-way` and `--threeway-merge-command` like so:
 	ucf --three-way --threeway-merge-command elektra-merge <New File> <Destination>

-The file will automatically be unmounted from KDB when it is deleted on perge.
+Then, in your `postrm` script, during a purge, you must umount the config file before deleting it:
+	kdb umount <name>

 That's it!
 With those small changes you can use Elektra to perform automatic three-way merges on any files that your package uses ucf to handle!

+## Example ##

+Below is a diff representing the changes we made to the samba-common package in order to allow automatic configuration merging for `smb.conf` using Elektra.
+We chose this package because it already uses ucf to handle `smb.conf` but it frequently requires users to manually merge changes across versions.
+Here is the patch showing what we changed: